Danzo7/deployment-script/README.md

 ## Usage

-Once installed, the tool is accessible via the `dm` command.
+The tool is accessible via the `dm` command.
+Below are the primary commands and their descriptions.

 ### **List Applications**

-Displays a table of all applications along with their details.
+View a list of all registered applications with detailed information.

 ```bash
 dm list